-Many people don't know which sensor to choose for their measurement.
-That's why we need to make a comparison, by explaining advantages and disadvantages of Thermocouples and RTDs.
-First let's take a look at criteria of each temperature sensor.
+Many people don't know which sensor to choose for their measurements.
+That's why we need to make a comparison, by explaining the advantages and disadvantages of Thermocouples and RTDs.
+First let's take a look at the criteria of each temperature sensor.

 Tip (end) sensitivity

-Now let's take a look at advantages and disadvantages of Thermocouples and RTDs.
+Now let's take a look at the advantages and disadvantages of Thermocouples and RTDs.